relumie/-relumie-ckeditor5-build-popconmarket/README.md

 @relumie/ckeditor5-build-popconmarket
 =================

+Warning: This package is only for private uses.
+So its settings could change anytime.

 This package is a custom-build based on [CKEditor 5 classic editor build](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-build-classic)

 Use like [CKEditor 5 classic editor build](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-build-classic)